-Here are some clarifications and omitted metric conversions, for recipes in My Paris Kitchen.
-These have all been corrected in subsequent editions but if you have an edition from the first printing, you should make a note of these.
+Here are some clarifications and metric conversions, for recipes in My Paris Kitchen that were omitted from the first printing of the book.
+These have all been corrected in subsequent editions but if you have a first printing, you should make a note of these:

 – The metric conversion for the tahini in the Beet Hummus (page 58), is 90g, and for the Hummus (page 60), is 120g.
 For reference: 1 tablespoon tahini = 15g.

 – In the Sardine Spread recipe (page 79), the metric conversion for the 1/4 cup of cream cheese is 55g.

 – To roast the figs that go with the Braised guinea hen (page 183), they should be cooked in a 400ºF/200ºC oven.